The course is part of this learning path

-The terms Object, organizational unit (OU), Domain, tree, and forest are used to describe the way AD organizes its directory data.
+The terms Object, organisational unit (OU), Domain, tree, and forest are used to describe the way AD organizes its directory data.

 Like any database schema concept, the AD schema is used to specify attributes and types for a defined AD object, which facilitates searching for connected network resources based on those assigned attributes.

-For example, if a user needs to use a printer with color printing capability, the object attribute may be set with a suitable keyword such as ‘Color Printing’, so that it is easier to search the entire network and identify the object's location, based on that keyword.
+For example, if a user needs to use a printer with colour printing capability, the object attribute may be set with a suitable keyword such as ‘Colour Printing’, so that it is easier to search the entire network and identify the object's location, based on that keyword.

 A domain consists of objects stored in a specific security boundary and interconnected in a tree-like structure.
 You will have encountered the term domain before, likely relating to domain names for websites.
 The concepts involved are not too dissimilar, but here the term is used to mean the extent of the network.